silentrob/superscriptjs.com/documentation/_scripting-content.md

 ```

 <div class="doc-box doc-info">
 Only wildcards that are NOT ZERO length can be used to capture input.
-So wildcards and variable length wildcards will not capture the text back, but exact length wildcards and optionals will capture the input.
+So wildcards will not capture the text back, but exact length wildcards and optionals will capture the input.
 </div>